 Winner of the American Sociological Association Dissertation Award, 2015.

 Winner of the Roger V. Gould Prize for best article in the American Journal of Sociology, 2014.

 PhD in Sociology, 2010.
-Assistant Professor, Department of Sociology and Carter G. Woodson Institute of African American and African Studies, University of Virginia.
+Assistant Professor, Department of African American and African Studies, University of Virginia.